EugeneZozulya/Square-Equation/README.md

-# Calculator
+# Square Equation
-It is calculator for Windows.
-It wrote on C#
+It is programm for to solve square eqution.